 15 July 2020

 Thermal bathing and hot/cold therapy using water experiences have a long history, dating back to Ancient Roman times in the West and Ancient Japan in the East.
-In fact, many cultures the world over have, since the dawn of time, reaped the benefits of thermal bathing and cold experiences.
+In fact, since the dawn of time, many cultures the world over have reaped the benefits of thermal bathing and cold experiences.
 In its most basic form, hot/cold therapy is used to help balance the body by immersing oneself in extreme heat followed by extreme cold – usually by alternating time in hot baths and ice-cold plunge pools.

-By stimulating dilation and constriction of the blood vessels, hot/cold therapy stimulates blood flow which in turn helps the body to flush toxins, release endorphins, boost energy levels and balance the mind.
+By stimulating dilation and constriction of the blood vessels, hot/cold therapy stimulates blood flow, which helps the body flush toxins, release endorphins, boost energy levels, and balance the mind.

-However, the various benefits enjoyed from thermal bathing experiences can be sometimes lost in the myriad of explanations, rituals and physical facilities – each with their own special list of benefits for the body, both inside and out.
-At GOCO Hospitality, we like to focus on the practice as a matter of course for any of our spas, because whichever way we conceptualise it, the evidence that supports the healing benefits thermal bathing is undeniable.
+However, the various benefits of thermal bathing experiences can sometimes be lost in the myriad of explanations, rituals and physical facilities – each with its own special list of benefits for the body, both inside and out.
+At GOCO Hospitality, we like to focus on the practice as a matter of course for any of our spas, because whichever way we conceptualise it, the evidence that supports the healing benefits of thermal bathing is undeniable.

 The Warming Benefits

 The healing powers of hot springs have been appreciated for thousands of years.
-Even as stand-alone experiences, hot springs are reputed to have a number of therapeutic benefits, with many scientists from around the world studying balneology or the “treatment of disease by bathing.”
+Even as stand-alone experiences, hot springs are reputed to have several therapeutic benefits, with many scientists from around the world studying balneology or the “treatment of disease by bathing.”

 When bathing in warm mineral water, our bodies soak up these minerals (such as calcium and sodium bicarbonate) which increases circulation and overall oxygen flow.
 Bathing in warm water can also help reduce stress by relaxing tense muscles and promote sleep.